 I must say that the site is so vast that even with so many students, it didn’t cause much inconvenience.

 One curious point about the visit: when we arrived and started the tour, many vendors approached us offering products at very low prices.

 For example, a mask-shaped figurine for, I don’t remember how much, very cheap.
 Since we didn’t want to carry things around, we said no thank you.
 There were MANY vendors, so we had to say no thank you many times.

 When we finished the visit, we said, “Well, let’s buy something now.”
 But now the vendors didn’t approach us anymore.
 It was the people who approached them, and as a result, the prices were different, really different… more than double, much more.
 In the end, we didn’t buy anything.

 So, the advice when visiting Teotihuacan is: buy when they offer it to you, and buy early.

 Temple of Quetzalcoatl and Citadel

-This is the first construction we saw when entering through gate 1.
-This was the administrative center of the city.
-A good rehearsal to practice climbing stairs, it is not very big so with this we are preparing for the pyramids to come.
+This is the first structure we saw when entering through gate 1.
+It served as the administrative center of the city.

-This causeway runs from the Citadel to the Pyramid of the Moon.
-It measures approximately 2 km.
+This avenue stretches from the Citadel to the Pyramid of the Moon.
+It’s approximately 2 km long.